 Create click-worthy pins

-Creating Pins which are click-worthy requires skill but with some practice and the proper tools, you will be able to create pins which fit your client’s brand and which are beautiful at the same time.
+Creating Pins that are click-worthy requires skill but with some practice and the proper tools, you will be able to create pins that fit your client’s brand and which are beautiful at the same time.

 Writing Keyword-rich Pins description

-Writing descriptions which make your content discoverable is what differentiates between a pin scheduling assistant and a professional Pinterest manager.
-Keyword research is essential and part of the search engine optimisation efforts.
+Writing descriptions that make your content discoverable is what differentiates between a pin scheduling assistant and a professional Pinterest manager.
+Keyword research is essential and part of the search engine optimization efforts.